 (This might get something of a pass if it was just to, say, disguise the advanced age and lack-of-limber of the leading man, but no, the car chases are just as bad, if not worse, than the fighting.)

-I don’t know which is more ludicrous; the never-ending supply of identikit Albanian fuckwits just ripe for dispatching – seriously, there’s hundreds of them – or our hero trying to memorise his abduction journey by listening for unmistakable and world-famous Istanbul landmarks (“Man hitting metal…..boat sounds……birds.”) or Idiotica being told to provide location advice by setting off flippin’ hand-grenades on Turkish rooftops.
-Big Liam is the only thing that stops the disc getting flung out of the window – everything else might be dogshit, but his ramrod-straight performance somehow keeps you from reaching for the off button.
+We don’t know which is more ludicrous; the never-ending supply of identikit Albanian fuckwits just ripe for dispatching – seriously, there’s hundreds of them – or our hero trying to memorise his abduction journey by listening for unmistakable and world-famous Istanbul landmarks (“Man hitting metal…..boat sounds……birds.”) or Idiotica being told to provide location advice by setting off flippin’ hand-grenades on Turkish rooftops.
+Big Liam is the only thing that stops the disc getting flung out of the window – everything else might be dogshit, but his ramrod-straight performance somehow keeps you from reaching for the off-button.

 Suspending your disbelief is fine, but Taken 2 asks you to attach your disbelief to a Russian rocket and dangle it off the ISS.

 But, again, somehow (and the somehows might be connected) this film took eight times what it cost to make.

 But next we’re back in the surer hands of director Jaume Collet-Serra, and 2014’s overlooked Non-Stop.